ubarsc/rios/doc/source/concurrency.rst

 This was implemented mainly for testing, and is not intended for general use.

-Each compute worker runs as a separate process, started with subprocess.Popen, and thus runs in its own Python interpreter.
+Each compute worker runs as a separate process, started with ``subprocess.Popen``, and thus runs in its own Python interpreter.
 For this reason, it may be a useful alternative to CW_THREADS, for tasks which do not release the GIL.
 However, apart from that, there is probably no good reason to use this, and